 Regardless of the type of marketer, business owner, or blogger you are, you need to have a brand.
 This is what allows other to recognize and remember you, share your posts, and keep you in mind when they are looking for a service or resource you offer.
-One of the fundamental ways to get more recognition is with proper branding.
+One of the fundamental ways to get more recognition is through proper branding.
 However, just creating a brand is not enough.
 You need to remain consistent by staying true to your brand.
 Here are some tips for accomplishing that.

 Know the Fundamentals of a Good Logo

 To have a brand you are really proud of and want to stick with, you should start with the branding logo.
 This will be the logo you use all over your social media accounts, online and offline advertising materials, and any printed items you have.
-Using it is important to remaining consistent and true to your brand.
+Using it is important to remain consistent and true to your brand.
 For a good logo, it can’t just be eye-catching, though that is definitely part of it.
-The overall theme and style of the logo needs to blend well with your company and the brand you are trying to exhibit.
+The overall theme and style of the logo need to blend well with your company and the brand you are trying to exhibit.
 If you want to go for a sleek and professional brand, a logo with bright and funky colors might not be the best option.
 Keep in mind that is a good logo is unique from others, distinct, and simple.
 You want it to be easy to incorporate online and on printed materials.

 Use Your Brand Everywhere

 Before you can stay true to your brand, you need to implement it.
-Even if your business has been around a while, it is never too late to start branding your business.
+Even if your business has been around for a while, it is never too late to start branding your business.
 Once you have decided on what you want your company’s overall mission and appearance to be, you can start using it everywhere.
-For example, if you are creating a new logo as part of your company’s branding, you should be using that same logo on all social media profiles, your website and blog, product packaging, and printed promotional items.
+For example, if you are creating a new logo as part of your company’s branding, you should be using that same logo on all social media profiles, your website, and blog, product packaging, and printed promotional items.
 The more people see the logo alongside your company name, the more recognizable it becomes.

 Have a Brand Voice